Genocide of Serbs in the Independent State of Croatia: Massacres

 A large number of massacres were committed by the NDH armed forces, Croatian Home Guard (Domobrani) and Ustaše Militia.

 The Ustaše Militia was organised in 1941 into five (later 15) 700-man battalions, two railway security battalions and the elite Black Legion and Poglavnik Bodyguard Battalion (later Brigade).
 They were predominantly recruited among the uneducated population and working class.

+Besides ethnic Croats, the militia also contained Muslims where they accounted for an estimated 30% of the membership.

 Violence against Serbs began in April 1941 and was initially limited in scope, primarily targeting Serb intelligentsia.
 By July however, the violence became "indiscriminate, widespread and systematic".
 Massacres of Serbs were focused in mixed areas with large Serb populations for necessity and efficiency.